HBClab/NiBetaSeries/README.rst

 matrices with an entry for each parcel defined in the atlas, as well as the raw beta series images.

-.. note:: The betas (i.e., parameter estimates) are generated using the "Least Squares Separate" procedure.
+.. note:: The betas (i.e., parameter estimates) are generated using either
+    the "Least Squares Separate" or "Least Squares All" procedures.
     Please read the :ref:`betaseries` page for more background information.
-    There are plans to support Least Squares All in future iterations.

 What do I need to run NiBetaSeries?
 -----------------------------------